JvanKatwijk/qt-dab/README.md

 	- input from an rtl_tcp server.
   * Always supported input from files:
    	- prerecorded dump (`.raw`, `.iq`, '.sdr`, and '.uff' (xml)) files,
+  * with the possibility of generating such files from the input.
   * Qt-DAB records settings and maintains then between program invocations,
   * Qt-DAB supports *Favorites* (i.e. channel, service pairs) for easy switchingbetween  services in different ensembles (see below),
   * Qt-DAB supports  DAB (mp2) and DAB+ (HE-AAC v1, HE-AAC v2 and AAC-LC) decoding,